 I know His leading after all these years and can trust Him.

 Meanwhile my husband and I are processing with our young adults as they choose from the many options available to them.
-Our last two are graduated in June.
+Our last two are graduating our homeschool in June.
 We are thrilled, as are they, but because we are all life-long learners, this is not the end of their education.

 It is really just the beginning of an adventure.
 Our deepest desire is that they would follow the Captain of our souls, Jesus Christ.